 For the management of thyroid nodules and thyroid cancer, we have a multidisciplinary team including endocrinology, radiology, pediatric surgery and comprehensive cancer care through Roswell Park Comprehensive Cancer Center.
 We are also a New York State newborn screening referral center for congenital hypothyroidism, congenital adrenal hyperplasia and X-linked adrenoleukodystrophy.

-Our group coordinates specialty endocrine testing and treatment
+Our group coordinates specialty endocrine testing and treatment including:

 We are involved in many trials that bring the latest methods in management of diabetes and endocrine disorders to patients in Western New York.
 These include clinical trials investigating the use of novel medications in children, such as long acting growth hormone and agents to treat precocious puberty.
 We participate in various trials in youth with Type 1 diabetes, such as T1D Exchange, and Type 2 diabetes through the Pediatric Diabetes Consortium.
 Our patients have the opportunity to enroll in federally funded trials for screening and prevention of Type 1 diabetes via TrialNet.